 This may seem a strange thing to highlight since every project has to have a valid scope.
-The reason it was listed specifically for this sort of project (e.g. CRM) is because it is a wholly different exercise with a wholly different impact on project success than the scope for a more traditional IT project.
+The reason it was listed specifically for this sort of project (e.g. Microsoft Dynamics 365) is because it is a wholly different exercise with a wholly different impact on project success than the scope for a more traditional IT project.

 Often when I'm discussing this with a client, they will say "but you are the expert - don't you know what we need?".
 We are experts, but in the same way that your doctor is an expert.
 When you visit your doctor, you still expect him to take enough time to understand your current problem or concern, and not just to treat you as he has treated a recent patient.

-Many business owners and business people initially feel that all businesses are the same, or at least have the same requirements of their CRM.
+Many business owners and business people initially feel that all businesses are the same, or at least have the same requirements of their Dynamics 365.